-Since November 2019, MHA Joyce has repeatedly refused to provide requested information required in order to prepare his Member's public disclosure statement.
+Since June 2021, MHA Joyce has repeatedly and willfully refused to provide requested information required in order to prepare his Member's public disclosure statement.
 During that time, MHA Joyce has attempted to dictate that his compliance with the law is contingent upon the Commissioner answering questions related to the Joyce Report issued on October 18, 2018.
 That report was accepted by the House of Assembly and has been concluded.
+While it is clear that MHA Joyce disagrees with the Joyce Report findings, this does not excuse him from oversight and accountability.